Department of Surgery

 Our mission is to produce surgeon–scientists—physicians as comfortable in the basic science lab as they are in the operating room performing a hepatectomy, advanced laparoscopic procedures, or trauma surgery on gunshot wounds to the abdomen and chest.
 Nearly seventy percent of our residents take one to three years during training to participate in bench scientific research.
 This time provides them with the skills for careers in surgical research or academic medicine.
 Thus, we have attracted a cadre of young surgeon–scientists with significant protected time to mentor our residents.

 Our research faculty have been awarded multiple National Institutes of Health grants as well as a host of foundation and industry grants.
 Exciting research is being conducted throughout our divisions as well as across the institution.
-For instance, as part of the Regenerative Medicine Program, our faculty partner with colleagues in the Department of Dermatology, Department of Orthopedic Surgery, and the Hansjörg Wyss Department of Plastic Surgery to discover and develop techniques to heal and regrow diseased or damaged tissues, limbs, and organs.
+For instance, our faculty partner with colleagues in the Department of Dermatology, Department of Orthopedic Surgery, and the Hansjörg Wyss Department of Plastic Surgery to discover and develop techniques to heal and regrow diseased or damaged tissues, limbs, and organs.
+In addition, NYU Langone recognizes faculty in the Department of Surgery with endowed professorships.

 In addition to advances in clinical care and research, a primary focus of our department remains the education of the next generation of academic surgical leaders.
 Through the use of simulation and other advanced technologies, we are transforming the way we train surgeons.
 In our Surgical Skills Laboratory, students, residents, and fellows practice and become proficient in the basic skills and the cognitive knowledge required to perform laparoscopic surgical procedures before entering the operating room.
-The lab has received the ACS Level 1 Comprehensive Education Institute designation, 1 of only 39 such programs in the nation to receive such designation.
+The lab is an American College of Surgeons Accredited Education Institutes Level 1 Comprehensive Education Institute and received this designation in 2009.

-Our fellowship offerings are second to none, with programs including bariatric and minimally invasive surgery, breast surgery, colorectal surgery, and surgical critical care.
+Our fellowship offerings are second to none, with programs including bariatric and minimally invasive surgery, breast surgery, colorectal surgery, endocrine surgery, surgical critical care, and vascular surgery.
 In addition, our Integrated Vascular Surgery Residency enables medical students to graduate in just five years, rather than the traditional seven, with the completion of an accredited vascular training program.

 World-Renowned Transplant Surgeon Leads Department of Surgery